meetkorat05/Medical-Oncology/MONCO/Readme.md

 - Add authentication and request logging to the API
 - Add prediction history and downloadable PDF reports
 - Expand the dataset with more diverse MRI sources to improve generalization

 ---

-## 📄 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute with attribution.

----